El Paso Police Department: 20th century

 Newspaper accounts show the police starting to use motor vehicles for law enforcement in 1909.
 Fingerprinting began in 1915.
 By the 1920s, pictures are available showing some of these advancements.
 Radar was introduced for speed enforcement in 1955, and the department formed its first SWAT unit in 1972.
+For a couple years, until 1976, the department had a mounted patrol, the only one in Texas at the time.

 In 1946, the department hired its first African American officer (the official website states that four African American veterans were appointed in 1945) However, between that time and the 1970s-1980s, black officers were not allowed to do many of the things other officers could do, including arrests, driving vehicles or writing reports.
 The current chief, Greg Allen, is the department's first African American chief.
 The department started actively recruiting women in the 1940s, but none actually served as officers until 1974.
 However, during this time women actively served as "meter maids" or worked in the jail.
 Today, several women have achieved high ranks in the police department and the department has hosted the Women in Law Enforcement conference multiple times.

 In 1972, the department opened a second station to serve the east side and parts of the lower valley.
 Growth since then has increased the number of stations to five (not including the central command).
 In the 1990s and early 2000s, the department has implemented many other advancements, including computers, cameras and non-lethal weapons like the Taser.